determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-introduction.rst

  Reduce Computation and Communication Overhead
 ***********************************************

-Of the steps involved in the distributed training loop in Determined, which are described above, step 1 and step 2 introduce the majority of the computational overhead.
+Of the steps involved in the distributed training loop, step 1 and step 2 introduce the majority of the computational overhead.
 To reduce computational overhead, it's recommended that users maximize the utilization of their GPU.
 This is typically done by using the largest batch size that fits into memory.
-When performing distributed training, to reduce the computational overhead it's recommended to set the ``global_batch_size`` to the ``largest batch size that fits into a single GPU`` * ``number of slots``.
+When performing distributed training, to reduce the computational overhead it's recommended to set the ``global_batch_size`` to the largest batch size that fits into a single GPU multiplied times the number of slots.
 This is commonly referred to as *weak scaling*.

 Step 3 of the distributed training loop in Determined introduces the majority of the communication overhead.
 Because deep learning models typically perform dense updates, where every model parameter